DEFRA/defra-ruby-area/README.md

 - `area` will be `nil`
 - `error` will contain the error

-If its a runtime error, or an error when calling the WFS `error` will contain whatever error was raised.
+If it's a runtime error, or an error when calling the WFS `error` will contain whatever error was raised.

-If its because no match was found `error` will contain an instance of `DefraRuby::Area::NoMatchError`.
+If it's because no match was found `error` will contain an instance of `DefraRuby::Area::NoMatchError`.

 ### Environment Agency and Natural England Public Face Areas